 CATHERINE ROEDER, Administrative Assistant

-For the most current course offerings and prerequisite information, please consult the website.
+For the most current course offerings and information about English Literature, please consult our website.

 - English 096 Methods

 - At least ONE unit in each of the following historical periods:

 - 18th and 19th century literature (18th/19th c.)

 - 20th and 21st century literature (20th/21st c.)